 LOUISIANA Exception(s) to protection The existence of the protection from prosecution is not grounds for suppression of evidence in other criminal prosecutions.
 Law does not limit any seizure of evidence or contraband otherwise permitted.
 Law does not limit or abridge the authority of a law enforcement officer to detain or take into custody a person during an investigation or to effectuate an arrest for any offense except as those covered by the immunity provisions.
 Law does not limit the admissibility of any evidence in connection with the investigation or prosecution of a crime with regard to a defendant who does not qualify for the immunity protections or with regard to other crimes committed by a person who otherwise qualifies for the immunity protections.
-Reporting overdose a mitigating factor in sentencing Yes Offenses subject to mitigation For offenses in which immunity is not provided Circumstance(s) when mitigation applies When an individual provides or seeks first aid or other medical assistance for someone who is experiencing a drug overdose Other provisions of note None Express DIH or DDRD provision in state law Yes Classification of DIH/DDRD offense Second degree murder Circumstance(s) when DIH/DRDD applies Offender unlawfully distributes or dispenses a controlled dangerous substance (listed in Schedules I through V) which is the direct cause of the death of the recipient who ingested or consumed the substance.
+Reporting overdose a mitigating factor in sentencing Yes Offenses subject to mitigation For offenses in which immunity is not provided Circumstance(s) when mitigation applies When an individual provides or seeks first aid or other medical assistance for someone who is experiencing a drug overdose Other provisions of note None Express DIH or DDRD provision in state law Yes Classification of DIH/DDRD offense Second degree murder or manslaughter depending on the proximate cause of death

+LOUISIANA Circumstance(s) when DIH/DRDD applies Second degree murder Offender unlawfully distributes or dispenses a controlled dangerous substance (listed in Schedules I through V) which is the direct cause of the death of the recipient who ingested or consumed the substance.
 Offender unlawfully distributes or dispenses a controlled dangerous substance (listed in Schedules I through V) to another who subsequently distributes or dispenses such substance which is the direct cause of the death of the person who ingested or consumed it.
-Affirmative defense of DIH/DDRD offense None Recently proposed legislation Yes, see Pending State and Federal Legislation
+Manslaughter Offender unlawfully distributes or dispenses a controlled dangerous substance (listed in Schedules I through V) which significantly contributes to the death of the recipient who ingested or consumed the controlled dangerous substance.
+Offender unlawfully distributes or dispenses a controlled dangerous substance (listed in Schedules I through V) to another who subsequently distributes or dispenses such controlled dangerous substance which significantly contributes to the death of the person who ingested or consumed the controlled dangerous substance.
+Affirmative defense of DIH/DDRD offense None Recently proposed legislation None, other than legislation enacted in 2025